Frequently Asked Questions

 Fees will remain the same for administrative costs, such as requesting a review of a decision or photocopying documents at Public Inquiry.
 Please view the ARB Fee Chart for more details.

-What if I can’t afford to appeal because of this increase?
+What if I can’t afford to appeal?

 The ARB encourages potential appellants to resolve their matter through the Request for Reconsideration (RFR) process with the Municipal Property Assessment Corporation (MPAC).
 The RFR process with MPAC is free, and in many cases, can help to avoid the ARB process altogether.